 Best Odorless Option: Knox Unflavored Gelatin⇣ Jump to Review

 Best For Strong & Shiny Hair: Natural Flaxseed Oil⇣ Jump to Review

 Best On Amazon: Seven Mineral Aloe Vera Gel⇣ Jump to Review

 Best For Stronger, Thicker, Healthier Hair: Cold Press Almond Oil⇣ Jump to Review

 What Can I Use Instead Of Hair Gel?
 What is the Best Hair Gel Alternative out there?

 Struggling to get that slick kind of wavy and wet look, or to hold your hair in place?
 Then you might think that hair gel is the only solution.

 Hair gel pretty much allows you to style your hair into whatever style you want for an extended period of time, at least a whole day.
-And as fantastic you think it is, it doesn’t mean it is your only option; today, there are many hair gel alternatives.
+And as fantastic as you think it is, it doesn’t mean it is your only option; today, there are many hair gel alternatives.

 Some gels are so strong that they leave your hair feeling stiff and might even flake when it dries.
 Not an attractive look.
 Whatever the reason, having alternatives is always good.

-Instead of gel, you could opt for using other products such as hair wax, hair cream, hair paste, hair serum, hair spray, pomade, gelatin hair mask, aloe vera gel, flaxseed oil, or almond oil; are all fantastic alternatives to hair gel.
+Instead of gel, you could opt for using other products such as hair wax, hair cream, hair paste, hair serum, hair spray, pomade, gelatin hair mask, aloe vera gel, flaxseed oil, or almond oil; these are all fantastic alternatives to hair gel.